dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 - **Upper-Right (UR)**: Top-right corner well
 - **Lower-Right (LR)**: Bottom-right corner well

+**How It Works**:
+The bilinear interpolation method works in three steps:
+1. For each horizontal position in the grid, interpolates along the top edge (UL → UR)
+2. For the same horizontal position, interpolates along the bottom edge (LL → LR)
+3. Interpolates vertically between the top and bottom points to get the final well position

-The interpolation accounts for:
+This approach properly accounts for:
 - Linear spacing between wells
-- Slight rotation of the well plate
+- Rotation of the well plate (correctly handles angled alignment)
-- Non-perpendicular alignment
+- Non-perpendicular alignment (handles skew/distortion)
 - Z-axis variations across the plate

+By considering both horizontal and vertical components together (rather than independently), the interpolation ensures accurate well positioning even when the plate is rotated or misaligned with the printer axes.
+This means wells will be correctly aligned when moving from top-left to top-right, and throughout the entire grid.

 ## Preview Alignment Check